zhorifiandi/LLD/README.md

 - They want to reflect this change on the systems

 ### Requirement 4
-The company want to start automate the Parking Fee Calculation Parking Fee per hour is 2000
+The company want to start automate the Parking Fee Calculation.
+Parking Fee per hour is 2000.
-At the time customer exit, systems needs to show
+At the time customer exit, systems needs to show:
 - How many time has elapsed (1 sec ~= 1 hour)
 - Total Fee